 He’s not just unprepared — he’s temperamentally unfit to hold an office that requires knowledge, stability and immense responsibility.”

-In addition to the Liking and Authority truths, Clinton has used the Social Proof truth in hopes of swinging independents and moderate republicans away from voting for Trump, by discussing how a number of prominent republicans are unwilling to make an allegiance to the republican candidate.
-Finally, because of her previous work history with Barack Obama, the democratic nominee has had to focus on using the Consistency truth to remind Americans of the progress that has been made during the past eight years.
+In addition to the Liking and Authority truths, Clinton has used the Social Proof truth in hopes of swinging independents and moderate Republicans away from voting for Trump, by discussing how a number of prominent Republicans are unwilling to make allegiance to the Republican candidate.
+Finally, because of her previous work history with Barack Obama, the Democratic nominee has had to focus on using the Consistency truth to remind Americans of the progress that has been made during the past eight years.

 This is the new civil rights agenda of our time – the right to a safe community, a quality education, and a wonderful job.”